-Because planning at Illinois State is ongoing and integrated, The Master Plan advances goals of the University's strategic plan, Educating Illinois, as well as other planning documents such as the Long Range Housing and Dining Facilities Plan; the Academic Plan; the Energy Management and Utility Infrastructure Improvement Plan; the Information Technology Strategic Plan; the Emergency Management Plan; the Gregory Street Property Land Use Plan; the Strategic Plan for Research, Scholarship and Creative Expression; and the master plan for the Bone Student Center and Braden Auditorium.
-For example, the Master Plan advances the Gregory Street Property Land Use Plan by proposing additional developments on the site, including new facilities for the two Laboratory Schools, a child care center, a research facility, an Outdoor Adventure Center, and other improvements.
-(Figure I).
+Planning at Illinois State University is ongoing and integrated.
+The Master Plan consequently advances goals of the University's strategic plan, Educating Illinois, as well as other planning documents such as the Long Range Housing and Dining Facilities Plan; the Academic Plan; the Energy Management and Utility Infrastructure Improvement Plan; the Information Technology Strategic Plan; the Emergency Management Plan; the Gregory Strete Property Land Use Plan; the Strategic Plan for Research, Scholarship and Creative Expression, and the master plan for the Bone Student Center and Braden Auditorium.
+For example, The Master Plan advances the Gregory Strete Property Land Use Plan by proposing additional developments on the site, including new facilities for the two Laboratory Schools, a child care center, and a research facility (see Figure H).